Higher rank lattices are not coarse median: Introduction

 Note that the coarse median is not assumed to be equivariant by any group.

 Haglund asked if a higher rank symmetric space or affine building is quasi-isometric to a CAT(0) cube complex, and we give a negative answer:

-\begin{maincor} Let $X$ be a symmetric space of non-compact type, or a discrete, thick affine building.
-Then $X$ is quasi-isometric to a CAT(0) cube complex if and only if the spherical type of $X$ is $A_1^r$ \end{maincor}
+\begin{mainthm} Let $X$ be a symmetric space of non-compact type, or a discrete, thick affine building.
+Then $X$ is quasi-isometric to a CAT(0) cube complex if and only if the spherical type of $X$ is $A_1^r$ \end{mainthm}

 Note that the CAT(0) cube complex is not assumed to be of finite dimension, and it could also be endowed with the $L^p$ distance for any $p \in [1,\infty]$.